Soli Deo gloria

 It wasn't long before the fun-filled sick game began.
 Seeing as there was a stunning lack of other teens, they decided to just have two people hold hands and whoever broke the bond got to chose another person to join them.
 This, of course, maximized the amount of physical contact and injuries, to Hiccup's dismay.
-The teen started to observe each teen when they ran screaming into the pair of tightly clasped hands.
-Tuffnut and Ruffnut, both not being the most strong on the island, albeit they were stronger than him, however, for they knocked him down more than once, used the convenient horns on their helmets to probe the arms of the people holding their hands together until they collapsed from the sharp poke.
+The teen started to observe each other teen when they ran screaming into the pair of tightly clasped hands.
+Tuffnut and Ruffnut, both not being the most strong on the island (albeit they were stronger than him), used the convenient horns on their helmets to probe the arms of the people holding their hands together until they collapsed from the sharp poke.

-Snotlout used his arms to his advantage and ran at them running sideways, using his arm to break the bond and to soften the blow.
+Snotlout used his arms to his advantage and ran at them running sideways, using his arm to break the bond and soften his fall.
 Hiccup thought that was pretty smart for his usually brainless cousin to do.

-Any-who, and, evaluating himself, he reluctantly resigned himself to his inevitable fate of being the weakest of them all.
+Any-woo, and, evaluating himself, Hiccup reluctantly resigned himself to his inevitable fate of being the weakest of them all.
 Even of the girls.
 Which was sad.
-He'd just try to coordinate his annoying hook for a leg with his other small, lanky leg that just seemed to not want to move.
+He'd just try to coordinate his annoying hook for a leg with his other small lanky leg that just seemed to not want to move.
 He never really ran at all, and he tried to avoid it, but in this game, ya kinda had to.
-By the time that he'd reach the two with their arms together, he hadn't have built enough momentum and just tried to shove their hands apart with his hands.
+By the time that he'd reach the two with their arms together, he hadn't built up enough momentum and just tried to shove their hands apart with his hands.
 Which never worked.

 "All right, all right," Snotlout yelled at them all, even though they all were within punching distance of each other.
 "I pick . . .
 Hiccup!"